 During the two-day summit, heads of state and government from across the Council’s member states will meet in Iceland, which currently holds the Council’s Presidency.
 The summit will focus on the ongoing war in Ukraine and the question of how to ensure accountability for crimes committed by Russian troops.

 This summit will likely not alleviate the current hostilities, but could help create a foundation for post-war restitution.
-Apart from this, the Council is also expected to address modern challenges to human rights and democracy, including through artificial intelligence and environmental degradation, by proposing multilateral frameworks for regulation and cooperation.
+Apart from this, the Council is also expected to address modern challenges to human rights and democracy, including through and , by proposing multilateral frameworks for regulation and cooperation.